AbnormalHuman/GeoFs-Carrier-Catapults-from-AriakimTaiyo/README.md

 **Please note this is forked from AriakimTaiyo's original project.
 Apparently he re-wrote about 85% of the code upon seeing my version, which is currently archived.**

+The main code is meant to be injected into the console.
+The bookmarklet code has its own set of instructions.

 Adds functional and tweakable catapults to the carrier in GeoFs

 Controls:<br>